 The predominate industry in this area is agricultural with recreational influences, i.e. hunting and fishing.

-The subject is surrounded by agricultural/recreational land and the most financially feasible use is assemblage with adjacent land and continued agricultural/recreational use.
+As a result of the City of White Sulphur Springs water treatment facility being located on the parcel recreational uses is prohibited.
+The subject is surrounded by agricultural and a subdivision at the northwest corner.
+The most financially feasible use is assemblage with the adjacent agricultural land.